Asset classes explained

 Buying a house not only puts a roof over your head and provides financial security over the long term, but it can also be a good way to invest your money.

-However, the financial crisis in 2007 saw many property investors to get their fingers burnt, illustrating that investing in property is not without risk.
+However, it is not completely safe.
+For example, the financial crisis in 2007 saw many property investors to get their fingers burnt, illustrating that investing in property is not without risk.

 Commercial property is an important asset class to consider as a way of spreading, or diversifying, risk in your investment portfolio.
 Generally, property isn't highly correlated to other assets classes such as cash, fixed income (bonds and gilts) and equities, meaning that property values move independently of other assets and aren't typically affected by what's going on in the stock markets.